M Search · Compensation Intelligence Report

 SF / Bay Area+15–20% baseFewer OCFO candidates · More startup-centric · Higher card/fintech concentration

-Chicago / MidwestAt marketMultiple strong treasury candidates · Very remote-friendly · Major banking infrastructure presence
+Chicago / MidwestAt marketMultiple strong treasury candidates · Remote-friendly · Major banking infrastructure presence

 Texas (Austin / Dallas / Houston)At market or −5%Growing hub · High quality candidates · More flexible on structure

-Southeast (Atlanta, FL, Carolinas)−5 to −10%Raleigh-Durham strong at VP level · Florida growing · Strong fintech crossover
+Southeast (Atlanta, FL, Carolinas)−5 to −10%Strong VP-level candidates · Florida growing · Significant fintech crossover

-The NYC coastal premium is most pronounced at the AE level.
-At VP level it compresses significantly — candidates outside major metros routinely accepted at-market or slightly below in exchange for equity, autonomy, and the ability to build something.
-The strongest VP candidates in this dataset were not in San Francisco.
+The NYC coastal premium compresses significantly at VP level.
+Candidates outside major metros routinely accepted at-market or slightly below in exchange for equity, autonomy, and the ability to build something.
+Some of the strongest VP candidates in this dataset were not in coastal markets.

 Remote is table stakes

 Remote and flexible work was cited unprompted by 65% of AE-level candidates in this dataset.
 It is not a differentiator — it is a baseline expectation.
-Companies requiring in-market presence are not failing to compete; they are not getting into the conversation at all.
-At VP level, candidates accept travel but not relocation.
-One candidate with back-to-back 166%+ attainment years was available for exactly one reason: their employer required relocation to New York or San Francisco ahead of an expected IPO.
+Companies requiring in-market presence are not failing to compete on this dimension; they are often not getting into the conversation at all.
+At VP level, candidates accept meaningful travel requirements but not relocation.

 Geography by Subsector